Quick Start

 Package Upload Testing Solution

-This solution is suitable for pre-release self-testing, can upload packages to TapTap platform and download games for testing.
+This solution is suitable for self-testing before release.
+You can upload packages to TapTap platform and download the game for testing

 1. Upload Game Package